 Älänne Area – Hiking Trails, Sandy Beaches & Nature in Lapinlahti and Rautavaara, Finland

-The Älänne area is located within the municipalities of Lapinlahti and Rautavaara.
-This scenic and wilderness-like destination is especially known for its long, beautiful sandy beaches along the lake shores. Älänne forms a diverse and valuable natural area representing the characteristic eskers, mires and lake landscapes of North Savo.
+The Älänne area extends over the borderland of two neighbouring municipalities, Lapinlahti and Rautavaara.
+This scenic destination in the wild is especially known for its long beautiful sandy beaches along lake shores.
+The nature there features eskers, mires and lake landscapes that are characteristic of North Savo.

 Hiking Trails and Swimming Areas

-There are three marked trails in the Älänne area, two of which are circular routes.
+In the Älänne area, there are three marked trails, two of which are circular routes.

-The 8.6 km shoreline trail runs from Vongankoski via Näätähiekka to Haatainniemi.
-Together, these form the Älänne Trail.
+The 8.6 km long shoreline trail runs from Vongankoski via Näätähiekka to Haatainniemi.

-Map available at the Luontoon.fi service >
+Map available on the website Luontoon.fi >

 At Näätähiekka swimming area, you’ll find two campfire sites, a firewood shelter, a toilet and a water point.

-Map available at the Luontoon.fi service >
+Map available at Luontoon.fi >

 More information on the Municipality of Lapinlahti website (in Finnish) >

-On the Rautavaara side, the Rouskunhiekka rest area serves as the starting and ending point of the 3.3 km Kaivannonkierto Trail and also includes a swimming area.
+On the Rautavaara side, the Rouskunhiekka rest area serves as the starting and ending point of the 3.3 km long Kaivannonkierto Trail and also includes a swimming area.

-Kaivannonkierto Trail map at the Luontoon.fi service >
+Kaivannonkierto Trail map at the Luontoon.fi >